leadpony/justify/README.md

 * `jakarta.json:jakarta.json-api`
 * `com.ibm.icu:icu4j`

-Besides the library itself, one of [Jakarta JSON Processing] implementations is needed during runtime.
+Besides the library itself, an implementation of [Jakarta JSON Processing] API is needed during runtime.
 This library supports the following implementations and you can select whichever you prefer.
-1. [Jakarta JSON Processing]
+1. [Jakarta JSON Processing] (Reference Implementation)
 2. [Joy]

 Please add exactly one dependency to your build as shown below.